-- In SigmaXL, the confidence level is 95% by default. - In order to see the confidence interval of "Cycle Time (Minutes)" at other confidence levels, we need to enter the confidence level of our interest in the window "Histogram and Descriptive Statistics" and click "OK>>" - Below shows how to generate 90% confidence interval of the mean.
+- In JMP, the confidence level is 95% by default. - In order to see the confidence interval of "Cycle Time (Minutes)" at other confidence levels, we need to - Click on the red triangle button next to "Cycle Time (Minutes)" - Select Confidence Interval -> the confidence level of interest (e.g. 90%, 95%, 99% etc.) - The confidence interval at the selected confidence level appears at the bottom of the distribution analysis page